Physical / Normal Growth

 1. 1

-Confirm that the splits run parallel to one another and follow the lateral vein pattern from the leaf margin toward the midrib.
+Confirm that the splits run parallel to one another and follow the lateral vein pattern from the leaf margin toward the midrib, stopping short of it.
 If they do, no action is needed — this is normal.
-The leaf is not damaged and will continue to photosynthesize normally.
+The leaf is not damaged and will continue to photosynthesize and support the plant normally.

 2. 2

-If splits appear on young, recently-emerged leaves and follow irregular angles or have browned edges, assess the position.
+If splits appear on young, recently-emerged leaves and follow irregular angles or have browned, ragged edges, assess the position.
 Is the leaf touching a wall?
-Is it in a high-traffic corridor where it could be bumped?
-Reposition the plant to allow adequate clearance for the mature leaf span.
+Is it in a high-traffic corridor where it could be bumped by people or pets?
+Reposition the plant to allow adequate clearance for the mature leaf span, which can reach 3 feet or more on established specimens.

 3. 3

-Tears from physical damage do not require treatment — the leaf will continue to function.
-Remove the leaf only if it has turned entirely yellow or brown and is no longer green and viable.
+Tears from physical damage do not require treatment — the leaf will continue to function normally on either side of the tear.
+Remove the leaf only if it has turned entirely yellow or brown and is no longer green and photosynthetically active.

 Prevention